-DMARC deployment tools like KDMARC help organizations in implementing the right policies and defending their email domains against forgery.
+DMARC deployment tools like TDMARC help organizations in implementing the right policies and defending their email domains against forgery.
 TDMARC is an email authentication and anti-spoofing solution that helps organizations in securing and enhance their outbound mail ﬂow.
 It allows organizations to trust their mailbox by preventing brand abuse and boosting email deliverability, and email engagement rate.

-The benefits of choosing KDMARC:
+The benefits of choosing TDMARC:

 - Reduces the risk of email-based cyber attacks